shshshshshan/tic-tac-toe/README.md

 If you wish to improve it by implementing the likes of 'minimax algorithms', feel free.

 The source code is free of use.
+Have fun and try to beat the bot if you can ;)